 Bloomington, Edina, Richfield SHIPSHIP stories:

-- Healthier Options in Bloomington, Edina and Richfield (PDF: 216KB/1 page)
+- NEW!
+Healthier Options in Bloomington, Edina and Richfield (PDF: 216KB/1 page)

 - Farmers bring more fruits and veggies to Bloomington and Richfield (PDF: 556KB/1 page)

 - Alternative school students winners with porcupine sliders (PDF: 239KB/1 page)

 Making healthy living easier where you live, work and play

 SHIP helps boost learning in two elementary schools: This is a two-part video series highlighting the ways Oak Grove and Westwood Elementary Schools are working with SHIP to improve student health and academic success.

 How Bloomington, Edina and Richfield are improving the health of their communities

 The Statewide Health Improvement Program covers 51 counties, four cities and one tribal government.
 Bloomington, Edina and Richfield in partnership received a grant of $842,749 for fiscal years 2012-13.